mahedee/my-learning-playground/linux/Linux-command.md

     - Command: `cat [file]`
     - Description: Concatenates and displays the content of a file.
     - Example: `cat file.txt`
+    - Example: `cat /etc/passwd` - display the contents of the /etc/passwd file
+    - Example: ` cat /etc/group` - display the contents of the /etc/group file

 * __echo__
     - Command: `echo [text]`